jimeh/common-flow/common-flow.md

 the end and out of the way of humans trying to read the descriptive name from left to right.

-### How do we release an emergency hotfix when the master branch is broken?
+### How do we release an emergency hotfix when the main branch is broken?

 This should ideally never happen, however if it does you can do one of the
 following:

-- Review why the master branch is broken and revert the changes that caused the issues.
+- Review why the main branch is broken and revert the changes that caused the issues.
 Then apply the hotfix and release.
-- Or use a short-term release branch created from the latest release tag instead of the master branch.
-Apply the hotfix to the release branch, create a release tag on the release branch, and then merge it back into master.
+- Or use a short-term release branch created from the latest release tag instead of the main branch.
+Apply the hotfix to the release branch, create a release tag on the release branch, and then merge it back into main.

-In this situation, it is recommended you try to revert the offending changes that's preventing a new release from master.
-But if that proves to be a complicated task and you're short on time, a short-term release branch gives you a instant fix to the situation at hand, and let's you resolve the issues with the master branch when you have more time on your hands.
+In this situation, it is recommended you try to revert the offending changes that's preventing a new release from main.
+But if that proves to be a complicated task and you're short on time, a short-term release branch gives you a instant fix to the situation at hand, and let's you resolve the issues with the main branch when you have more time on your hands.

 About
 -----